Variational Quantum Algorithms: Introduction

 Variational Quantum Algorithms (VQAs) have emerged as the leading strategy to obtain quantum advantage on NISQ devices.
-Accounting for all of the constraints imposed by the NISQ era with a single strategy requires an optimization-based or learning-based approach, and indeed VQAs employ such an approach.
-VQAs are arguably the natural quantum analog of the highly successful machine-learning methods employed in classical computing, such as neural networks.
-Moreover, VQAs leverage the toolbox of classical optimization, as VQAs employ parametrized quantum circuits to be run on the quantum computer, and then outsource the parameter optimization to a classical optimizer.
-This has the added advantage of keeping the quantum circuit depth shallow and hence mitigating noise, in contrast to quantum algorithms developed for the fault-tolerant era.
+Accounting for all of the constraints imposed by NISQ computers with a single strategy requires an optimization-based or learning-based approach, precisely what VQAs use.
+VQAs are arguably the quantum analog of highly successful machine-learning methods, such as neural networks.
+Moreover, VQAs leverage the toolbox of classical optimization, since VQAs use parametrized quantum circuits to be run on the quantum computer, and then outsource the parameter optimization to a classical optimizer.
+This approach has the added advantage of keeping the quantum circuit depth shallow and hence mitigating noise, in contrast to quantum algorithms developed for the fault-tolerant era.

-VQAs have now been proposed for a plethora of applications, covering essentially all of the applications that researchers have envisioned for quantum computers.
-While they may be the key to obtaining near-term quantum advantage, VQAs still face important challenges, including their trainability, accuracy, and efficiency.
-In this review, we discuss the exciting prospects for VQAs, and we highlight the challenges that must be overcome to obtain the ultimate goal of quantum advantage.
+VQAs have already been considered for a plethora of applications (see Figure~\ref{fig:Appli}), covering essentially all of the applications that researchers had envisioned for quantum computers.
+Although they may be the key to obtaining near-term quantum advantage, VQAs still face important challenges, including their trainability, accuracy, and efficiency.
+In this Review, we discuss the exciting prospects for VQAs, and we highlight the challenges that must be overcome to obtain the ultimate goal of quantum advantage.

-The structure of this review is as follows.
-In Section~\ref{sec:2} we introduce the basic framework behind VQAs.
-Therein we present a general description of cost functions, and we discuss some of the most widely used ansatze and optimizers.
-Then, in Section~\ref{sec:3} we present different applications for VQAs ranging from finding ground and excited states, quantum simulation, optimization, and machine learning, among others.
-Section~\ref{sec:4} contains a discussion of the main challenges (and their potential solutions) for VQAs.
-These encompass trainability problems such as barren plateaus, the effect of hardware noise, and error mitigation techniques.
-In Section~\ref{sec:5} we discuss opportunities where VQAs could be employed for obtaining quantum advantage in the near-term.
-Such applications include using VQAs to solve problems in quantum chemistry, nuclear and particle physics, and for optimization and machine learning.
-Finally, Section~\ref{sec:7} contains our final discussions and outlooks.

-\section{Basic concepts and Tools}
+\section{Basic concepts and tools}

-One of the main advantages of Variational Quantum Algorithms (VQAs) is that they provide a general framework that can be used to solve a wide array of problems.
-While this versatility translates into different algorithmic structures with varying levels of complexity, there are basic elements that most (if not all) VQAs share in common.
-In this section we review the building blocks of VQAs in the hope that these can be used as blueprints for the development of novel algorithms.
+One of the main advantages of VQAs is that they provide a general framework that can be used to solve a variety of problems.
+Although this versatility translates into different algorithmic structures with different levels of complexity, there are basic elements that most (if not all) VQAs have in common.
+In this section we review the building blocks of VQAs.